 Duke Dermatology Diversity and Community Engagement Residency Position (1529080A2)

-If you have applied to the Duke Dermatology Diversity and Community Engagement residency position (called Duke Dermatology Diversity on ERAS), please send a personal statement (250 words or less) to Duke Dermatology Residency by 10/19/18.
+If you have applied to the Duke Dermatology Diversity and Community Engagement residency position (called Duke Dermatology Diversity on ERAS), please upload your Diversity personal statement (250 words or less, and added as a 2nd page to your regular Duke ERAS personal statement) in ERAS by 10/11/19.
 In your statement, please describe how you meet criteria for the position (see “Eligible Candidate Characteristics” below).